galexbh/unahxperience-api/README.md

 # PROGRAMACIÓN ORIENTADA A OBJETOS

-UNAH (Universidad Autónoma de Honduras) - Proyecto para la clase de Programación Orientada a Objetos.
+UNAH (Universidad Autónoma de Honduras) - Project for the Object Oriented Programming class.

-El presente proyecto cuenta con una REST API usando [Express.js](https://expressjs.com/es/) conectado con un clúster de [MongoDB](https://www.mongodb.com/cloud/atlas) y esta codificado en [Typescript](https://www.typescriptlang.org/).
+This project has a REST API using [Express.js](https://expressjs.com/es/) connected to a [MongoDB](https://www.mongodb.com/cloud/atlas) cluster and is coded in [Typescript](https://www.typescriptlang.org/).

-El proyecto consiste en una plataforma web orienta a estudiantes de la universidad para que puedan obtener una retroalimentación de consulta practica y pueda realizar evaluaciones de desempeño docente.
+The project consists of a web platform oriented to students of the university so that they can get feedback from practical consultation and can perform evaluations of teaching performance.

 ## Docente/Teacher 👨‍💻